ilumino-project/cupper/content/patterns/page-title.md

 <title>Page Titles | ilumino Pattern Library</title>
 ```

+The title for this page is ‘Page Titles | ilumino Pattern Library’.
+The first half is the name of this page and the second is the name of the site.

 ## WCAG 2.1 guidelines
 {{% wcag include="2.4.2" descriptions="true" labelledby="wcag-2-1-guidelines" %}}

-{{% note %}}
-The title for this page is ‘Page Titles | ilumino Pattern Library’.
-The first half is the name of this page and the second is the name of the site.
-{{% /note %}}